moporgic/TDL2048/README.md

 In addition, for sufficiently large tests, 65536-tiles are reached at a rate of 0.02%.

 As of April 2021, TDL2048+ is the most efficient framework for 2048 in terms of speed.
-The single-thread (ST) and multi-thread (MT) speed (moves/s) for the 4x6-tuple network are summarized as follows.
+The single-thread (ST) and multi-thread (MT) speeds (moves/s) for the 4x6-tuple network are summarized as follows.

 |Processor         |ST Training|ST  Testing|MT Training|MT  Testing|
 |:-----------------|----------:|----------:|----------:|----------:|